 Both pipe and tube have two important measurements: The outside diameter (O.D.) and the wall thickness.
-The most important difference between the two is the terminology used when calling out the proper “name” when referring to the size of material, and in the proper “name” of their wall thicknesses.
+The most important difference between the two is the terminology used when calling out the proper “name” when referring to the size of material and wall thicknesses.

 THE BASICS OF MEASURING TUBE